justarandomnameduh/ner-pipeline/README.md

 - **sample.conllu.gz**: Gold labels for evaluation

 ### 2. Full Dataset Parsing
-After validating the parsers with the sample data, process the full dataset, which may take up to an hour on standard laptops.
+After validating the parsers with the sample data, continue with the full dataset, which may take an hour on my personal RTX2060.

 ### 3. Evaluate and Compare Models
-Run the included evaluation functions to compute metrics and tabulate results for the seven models.
+Follow the **NER.ipynb** to compute metrics and tabulate results for the seven models.

 ---